b12-archive/array-from/Readme.md

 **&ast; Ponyfill**: A polyfill that doesn't overwrite the native method.
 **&ast; ES 2015**: The new name for ES6 that [nobody expected][].

 Modeled after the final ES 2015 spec.
-Credits for the implementation go to the amazing folks of the MDN and the amazing guy [@barberboy](https://github.com/barberboy).
+Credits for the implementation go to the amazing folks of the MDN and [our awesome contributors](https://github.com/studio-b12/array-from/graphs/contributors).

 &nbsp;